IamHkoch/Power-BI/README.md

 Thank you for stopping by!
 In this repo you will find some of my Power BI projects.
-.pdf version coming soon!
+A .pdf version of the .pbix coming soon!